RexManglicmot/Lymphography-Classification-via-Multinominal-Logistic-Regression/Lymphogarphy Classification via Multinomial Logistic Regression.md

 ## Continuing Working document

 Things still need to do:
-* How to run code chunks on Python Markdown...I may need help this bit.
+* How to run code chunks on Python Markdown...I may need help on this bit.
 I Googled and Overstacked the heck out of it.
 * Flush out intro
 * Add more content to the MLR section such as what is it, applications, pros and cons
 * Grammar